datastax/kaap/docs/api-reference.md

         <td><b>nodeSelectors</b></td>
         <td>map[string]string</td>
         <td>
           Global node selector.
-If set, this will apply to all components.<br/>
+If set, this will apply to all the components.<br/>
         </td>
         <td>false</td>
       </tr><tr>